 Would your child love to celebrate his or her birthday by having a home party with all of their friends?
 Which leaves you wondering how to plan the activities, the food, the guest list, and how to sift through tons of birthday party themes in order to make this special day happen?
-Not to worry!
-This post will show you exactly how to throw amazing kids birthday parties in your own home that are magical for your kids, yet gentle on your budget!
+This post will show you exactly how to throw amazing kids birthday parties in your own home that are magical for your kids, fun for you, and inexpensive!

 You Can DO This!

 I am absolutely passionate about celebrating my children's big days with amazing kids birthday parties!
 I love hosting them at home and giving them fun themes that excite the birthday child and their guests!